serverlessworkflow/specification/specification/README.md

 The cron property uses a [cron expression](http://crontab.org/) to describe a repeating interval upon which the state becomes active and a new workflow instance is created.

+The timezone is used to define a time zone name to evaluate the cron expression against.
+If not specified it should default to the local machine time zone.
+See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezon names.

 Note that when the starting state of the workflow is an [Event](#Event-State) defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service which issues